xdy/xdy-pf2e-workbench/README.md

       use ```canvas.tokens.controlled.forEach(x=>x.actor.spellcasting.refocus({all:true}))``` instead to regain all
       focus at once for the selected tokens.
     * "Aura: Bless" and "Aura: Protective Ward" as they are now part of the pf2e system.
+    * isSpellAvaiable was removed from the api and added to the "PF2e Workbench Customizable Macros" compendium.

 ## Installation